 - A Limit What Users Can Do clause can inform users that by agreeing to use your service, they’re also agreeing to not do certain things.
 This can be part of a very long and thorough list in your Terms and Conditions agreements so as to encompass the most amount of negative uses.

-Terms and Conditions: 1) Client shall provide the above-specified information based on client's equipment under consideration for these locations.
+Notes: 1) Client shall provide the above-specified information based on client's equipment under consideration for these locations.
 Waterford cannot complete the necessary deliverable(s) without this data.
 2) The report will be submitted to the client in soft copy and delivered via email, as well as accessible via the client account on the Waterford Consultants website.
 3) Waterford will commence activities associated with this project only upon receipt of a Purchase Order for the dollar amount noted above.
 Please email to email@example.com.
-4) State and local taxes are excluded from this proposal unless otherwise noted.
-Applicable taxes shall be included with Waterford invoice unless instructed otherwise.
+4) Federal, state and/or local taxes are excluded from quotation.
+Taxes will be added to invoice if applicable or required by law.
 5) Proposal includes all services, materials, equipment and labor required for Scope of Work described only.
 If alternative or other Scope of Work is required, client shall provide written specifications outlining detailed requirements prior to issuance of Purchase Order.
 If client’s specifications require a Scope of Work different than that which is listed as standard above, pricing may be subject to modification.
 6) Payment terms noted below are applicable for clients with approved credit only.
 All other clients must prepay the full amount at time of Purchase Order delivery.
 Prepayment may be in the form of check, ACH/EFT or credit card (Visa/MC).